Danko-Lab/clipnet/README.md

 # CLIPNET

 CLIPNET (Convolutionally Learned, Initiation-Predicting NETwork) is an ensembled convolutional neural network that predicts transcription initiation from DNA sequence at single nucleotide resolution.
 A preprint describing CLIPNET will be available shortly on bioRxiv.
-This repository contains code for working with CLIPNET, namely for generating predictions and feature interpretations.
+This repository contains code for working with CLIPNET, namely for generating predictions and feature interpretations and performing *in silico* mutagenesis scans.
 Code to reproduce the figures in our paper will be made available separately.

 ## Installation